hotrodorm/hotrod/hotrod-project/docs/docs-5/guides/hello-world.md

 That's it!
 You just generated the persistence code from the database and ran an app using it.

-Later on, when the database suffers changes &mdash; it will, believe me &mdash; you can just rerun the generation step to retrieve any changes of columns, tables, views, etc. and to apply them automatically to the persistence layer.
+Later on, when the database suffers changes &mdash; it will &mdash; you can just rerun the generation step `mvn hotrod:gen` to retrieve the latest changes to columns, tables, views, etc. and to apply them automatically to the persistence layer.